cscw2015/maverick/Interim/Interim.md

 According to Schümmer, there are three distinct facets of designing an electronic face-to-face meeting system  [1]:

-1. the peopleware perspective, the design of social processes that are executed by team members,
+> 1. the peopleware perspective, the design of social processes that are executed by team members,
 2. the generic groupware perspective for designing supportive software tools, and
 3. the roomware perspective that considers the configuration of artifacts that constitute the tangible meeting space.

 The following figure helps to provide a context for what Schümmer is trying to illustrate.
-Specifically, it shows where modern, everyday technology fits in to his model of an electronic meeting system.
+Specifically, it shows where modern, everyday technology fits in to his model of an electronic meeting system [1].

 <p align="center">
 <img src="https://github.com/cscw2015/maverick/blob/master/Interim/cscw_in_meetings.png">
 </p>

 Arguably, the hardest facet of designing an electronic meeting system for a group is understanding their needs.
-To properly assess the needs of a group that needs to meet on a regular basis, you need to observe how the group interacts in a meeting and what the group needs from their available technology to augment and improve their work flow.
+To properly assess the needs of a group that needs to meet on a regular basis, one needs to observe how the group interacts in a meeting and what the group needs from their available technology to augment and improve their work flow.
 While many tools (both open source and proprietary) today are being rapidly developed and improved on, they are not guaranteed to meet the needs of public officials.

-Addressing the first point that Schümmer makes is part of the reason behind our study.
+Understanding Schümmer's scheme as it relates to city council is part of the motivation of our study.
 To ensure that our government has room to innovate, an assessment of their current technological integration and their current communication practices is necessary.

 ### Local Government Innovation

 Innovation is an important part of any continued collaborative group work.
 Walker says innovation is a core task of public institutions and that "innovation has been promoted around the world as a key tool to improve public services" [2].
 This is one of the reasons we are targeting the city of Victoria with our study: public services always stand to be improved, and the city is in one of the best positions to affect this change.
-Ihkre notes that local governments are more likely to innovate than governments at the state or federal level because of "their small size and capacity to make decisions quickly and decisively," [3] and this is another reason as to why we are targeting the city of Victoria.
+Ihkre notes that local governments are more likely to innovate than governments at the state or federal level because of "their small size and capacity to make decisions quickly and decisively" [3], and this is another reason as to why we are targeting the city of Victoria.
 While standards do exist at the provincial and federal level for regulating what technologies can be used in government organizations, municipal governments like the city of Victoria can be more receptive to change and can integrate suggestions for improvement at a much faster pace than provincial or federal bodies.

 We believe the city of Victoria would be interested in this sort of study for two reasons.
 The first is that by recognizing any potential shortcomings in their current practices they can quickly take steps to remedy these shortcomings; our study offers this through analysis of interviews with city officials.
 The second reason is that local governments tend to get a lot of pressure to "do more with less" [2] so by offering potential alternatives to the city (should they be applicable), the city can choose to shift the technologies they use and potentially lower their current costs.
 To help inform this decision, should we make any suggestions towards changing the software or the way they use software we will also include the cost of changing this software, where applicable.